nrfconnect/sdk-nrf/doc/nrf/libraries/networking/download_client.rst

 Set the :kconfig:option:`CONFIG_DOWNLOAD_CLIENT_BUF_SIZE` and :kconfig:option:`CONFIG_DOWNLOAD_CLIENT_HTTP_FRAG_SIZE` Kconfig options, so that the buffer is large enough to accommodate the entire HTTP header of the request and the response.

-Moreover, the application must provision the TLS credentials and pass the security tag to the library when using HTTPS and calling the :c:func:`download_client_connect` function.
+Moreover, the application must provision the TLS credentials and pass the security tag to the library when using HTTPS and calling the :c:func:`download_client_set_host` function.
 To provision a TLS certificate to the modem, use :c:func:`modem_key_mgmt_write` and other :ref:`modem_key_mgmt` APIs.

 Configuring CoAP and CoAPS (DTLS 1.2)